-To reduce food sources, consider storing all leftover food inside airtight container and make sure that to thoroughly clean your food preparation areas after use.
+To reduce food sources, consider storing all leftover food inside an airtight container and make sure to clean your food preparation areas after use thoroughly.

 To reduce moisture problems in your home that may attract these ants, check in and around your home for leaks, water build-up, or water-damaged wood and have these areas addressed.
 In addition, consider running dehumidifiers in the particularly humid areas of your home.

 To get and keep ants out of your home, turn to the professionals here at Accurate.
 We can provide a quality pest protection plan that is right for you!